Accelerating, using the throttle and gears

 Riding on hills

-Use the gears to help your motorbike work efficiently when you’re going up or down hills, especially if you’re carrying a passenger or a heavy load.
+Use the gears to help your motorcycle work efficiently when you’re going up or down hills, especially if you’re carrying a passenger or a heavy load.

 When you’re riding uphill, change down to a lower gear to avoid the engine struggling to give enough power.